cypress-io/cypress-documentation/content/api/commands/session.md

 ### Where to call `cy.visit()`

-If you call `cy.visit()` immediately after `cy.setup()` in your login function or custom command, it will effectively behave the same as a login function without any session caching.
+If you call `cy.visit()` immediately after `cy.session()` in your login function or custom command, it will always end up visiting the specified URL.

 ```javascript
 const login = (name) => {